lloydbenson/demo-jenkins/README.md

 3.  bin/configure.sh - this will install the main config, ssh slave, plugins, and setup some example jobs.
 4.  bin/stop.sh - this will stop jenkins
 5.  bin/cleanup.sh - this will stop and then cleanup all the files that got generated for nice cleanup

+The PR portion of the demo will not work for you due to obvious security reasons.
+If you want to see it work, you can change the following:

+1.  change the git repo in the pr job to your own repo
+2.  setup a user with pull/push privs for that repo
+3.  to go the global configuration and put in your github.com api key for that user (you can generate one in that same location)
+4.  change the lloyddemo user in the global configuration to your user
+5.  change the lloyddemo user in the demo.pr job to your user

+if you actually tried this out, let me know that it worked!